lynnpepin/lynndotpy_xyz/content/posts/2023_eoy_wiwo.md

 In projects not-even-near completion, I've been drafting up a puzzler with 5 space and 2 time dimensions, and I'm resurrecting drafts for a cryptographic hash primitive with a variable hamming weight digest.

 For me, my biggest side project right now is definitely Reso.
 I'm super proud of it.
-The language implementation work is done, and I'm excited to build tooling to make it easy and fun to use :0
+The language implementation work is done, and I'm excited to build tooling to make it easy and fun to use.

 <!-- more -->